 Pomeagles also go by the names Beagle Pom or Pomeranian Beagle mix.
-Despite their unfortunate status as a designer breed, you can find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 These adorable pups do well in apartments and houses with fenced yards.
 Just make sure the yard is secure, as they have a tendency to track and follow scents.
 Their wanderlust could lead them into dangerous situations, like traffic.
 So be careful and take extra precautions.